wmde/wikiba.se/source/extend.md

 Wikibase's content displays in the order in which it was added to the database.
 To change the default order, you'll need to use a sorted properties list.

 Learn more about it on the [Sorted Properties](https://www.mediawiki.org/wiki/Manual:Interface/Wikibase-SortedProperties) page, and check out [Wikidata's own Sorted Properties](https://www.wikidata.org/w/index.php?title=MediaWiki:Wikibase-SortedProperties) for inspiration.

+#### Pywikibot

+For more advanced users who seek tools to help them manage their data, there's [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot).
+It started life as a tool made for Wikipedia but was adapted to work on other Wikimedia projects, including Wikibase installations.
+Pywikibot amounts to a [collection of scripts](https://www.mediawiki.org/wiki/Manual:Pywikibot/Scripts) that can change and manipulate data programmatically, potentially saving large amounts of manual work.

+Check out the [third-party wiki quick start](https://www.mediawiki.org/wiki/Manual:Pywikibot/Third-party_Wiki_Quick_Start) for Pywikibot to see if it might be right for your installation.

 ### Know your local settings